BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 Ammo definition
 {
+   "SkipUnusedAmmoCheck": false, - ammo only field.
+If true this ammo will not trigger unused ammo warning even if not used by any weapon.
    "Custom" : {} - custom section on ammunition will be merged to all boxes definitions using this ammo.
    "AutoRefill": "Automatic" - how this ammunition will be refilled after battle.
 Available values
 							  "Automatic" - same behavior as before.
 Default